Musket/MKTTheme/README.md

 MMTheme
 =======

-Simple theme manager for iOS
+A simple theme manager for iOS.

+- Allows dynamic switching between an unlimited number of themes
+- Supports dynamic type